otvam/pypeec/docs/content/install.rst

     #   - Miniforge is sufficient for installing PyPEEC
     #   - Using mamba as a dependency solver is faster

-    # Create a Conda Environment with a Python interpreter
+    # Create a Conda environment with a Python interpreter
     mamba create -n pypeec python=3.11 pypeec

-    # Activate the Conda Environment
+    # Activate the Conda environment
     mamba activate pypeec

     # Check that PyPEEC is available